angular/angular/aio/content/guide/testing-components-scenarios.md

 That's not a problem when the source code is in memory.
 But the `BannerComponent` requires external files that the compiler must read from the file system, an inherently *asynchronous* operation.

-If the `TestBed` were allowed to continue, the tests would run and fail mysteriously before the compiler could finished.
+If the `TestBed` were allowed to continue, the tests would run and fail mysteriously before the compiler could finish.

 The preemptive error message tells you to compile explicitly with `compileComponents()`.